Thornlie–Cockburn line: Service

 Transperth train services are operated by the Public Transport Authority's Transperth Train Operations division.
-The Thornlie–Cockburn line has a frequency of four trains per hour all day, lowering to two trains per hour at night.
+The Thornlie–Cockburn line has a frequency of four trains per hour all day, reducing to two trains per hour at night.
 It takes 36 minutes to travel from Perth to Cockburn.
 Services operate between 5:10 am and 12:32 am on weekdays, extending to 2:17 am on weekend nights.
 On weekend mornings, services commence at 5:26 am and 6:56 am respectively.
 Peak frequencies are forecast to remain the same until at least 2031, with capacity increases to be provided for by longer trains enabled by platform lengthening.

 During events at Perth Stadium, additional services run direct from Mandurah station to Perth Stadium station via the Thornlie–Cockburn line.

-Before the temporary shutdown in November 2023, Thornlie line services skipped Beckenham station and ran all-stops between Perth and Cannington, complementing Armadale line services which ran express past most stations between Perth and Cannington.
+Before the temporary shutdown in November 2023, Thornlie line services skipped Beckenham station and stopped at all stations between Perth and Cannington, complementing Armadale line services, which ran express through most stations between Perth and Cannington.
 The Thornlie line had a frequency of two trains per hour on Sundays.